Explore our expert-made templates & start with the right one for you.

 This streaming model is based on the Dataset and DataFrame APIs, consumable in Java, Scala, Python, and R. Consequently, we can work with the DataFrame API, or Scala operations on the streamed data using the Dataset API.

-Apache Spark and Spark Structured Streaming Compared
+Main Differences Between Spark Streaming and Structured Streaming

 DStreams versus DataFrames

-The RDD API Vs. the DataFrame API
+RDD API vs DataFrame API

-A Spark DataFrame is defined as a “distributed collection of data organized into named columns.”
-It is conceptually the same as a relational database table but with richer features.
-Thus, the DataFrame API provides a higher level of abstraction allowing the users to manipulate the data as it moves through the ETL pipeline.
+The DataFrame API provides a higher level of abstraction allowing the users to manipulate the data as it moves through the ETL pipeline.

-Other Apache Spark Structured Streaming Limitations
+Additional Limitations of Apache Spark Structured Streaming

 Learn more about Spark alternatives.